OneBusAway/onebusaway-vdv-modules/README.md

     java -jar onebusaway-vdv452-converter-cli.jar [-args] input_vdv_path output_gtfs_path

-*Note*: Converting large GTFS feeds is often processor and memory intensive.
+**Note**: Converting large GTFS feeds is often processor and memory intensive.
 You'll likely need to increase the max amount of memory allocated to Java with an option like -Xmx1G (adjust the limit as needed).
 I also recommend adding the -server argument if you are running the Oracle or OpenJDK, as it can really increase performance.

+### Arguments

+* input_vdv_path - path to a zip file or directory containing VDV-452 .x10 files (note the lower-case x in .x10).
+For zip files, all files must be in the root of the zip.
+* output_gtfs_path - path to a zip file or directory where the converted GTFS feed will be written.